-Ask Sabiha: A Biweekly Column on How to Protect Yourself against Cyber Villains
+Ask Sabiha: A Weekly Column on How to Protect Yourself against Cyber Villains

 Hi, my name is Sabiha and I’m a student at Roosevelt just like you.
 I am working with Roosevelt’s technology department in cyber security.
 I am also a junior in the cyber security program.
 You can ask me about cyber security, phishing emails, emailing scams, and anything that has you worried about your own data security!